Wilfred the Hairy: Death

-By 884, the Muslims had become increasingly uneasy by the expansion of the Christian counties to the north.
+By 884, the Muslims had become increasingly uneasy in regard to the expansion of the Christian counties to the north.
 Wilfred had established defensive positions or castles in Ausona at Cardona, Bergueda, and Vall de Lord; some were even south of the River Llobregat in the Vall de Cervelló.
 Essentially the frontiers of Wilfred's counties had now extended too far to remain irrelevant.

 The Muslim ruler Isma'il ibn Musa ibn Qasawi fortified Lleida in response.
 Provoked by this, Wilfred attacked Ismail at Lleida.
 The attack however was a disaster.
 The historian Ibn al Athir describes the massacre of the attackers by the city's defenders.
 Buoyed by this success, Ismail's successor Lubb ibn Muhammad al-Qasawi attacked Barcelona in 897.
 Wilfred died in battle on 11 August 897.
 He was buried in the monastery at Ripoll.

 Succession

 The weakening of Frankish royal authority in the Hispanic March is principally the result of the establishment of hereditary succession of the counties rather than by choice of the monarch.
 In 895, Miró the Old died and his county of Roussillon passed, without interference from King Odo, to Sunyer II of Empúries.
 In fact, Wilfred himself was never confirmed by any monarch as Count of Ausona.
 The importance of this development in the Middle Ages cannot be overstated.
 As hereditary succession became the custom, it became accepted as law and the kings lost control over the counts.
 The counts had become sovereigns in their own dominions.

 The lack, however, of a legal basis for inheritance led to various experiments in hereditary succession.
 When Wilfred died in 897, his counties were divided amongst his sons.
 Wilfred Borrell and Sunyer (oldest and youngest) ruled over Barcelona, Girona, and Ausona; Miró over Cerdanya and Conflent; and Sunifred over Urgell.